 Chances are, you probably have a friend, relative, or neighbor who has undergone breast augmentation.
-With its rising popularity and our year-round warm weather, breast augmentation is our most requested procedure.
+With its rising popularity and our year-round warm weather, breast augmentation is one of our plastic surgeon‘s most requested procedure.
 For the woman born with small breasts or the woman who finds her breasts have changed after childbirth or breastfeeding, breast augmentation can be a very rewarding procedure.

 - Best Candidates for Breast Augmentation